 The Lonesome Death of Dorothy Kilgallen

 When her hairdresser found her she was propped up in bed, still wearing her make-up, false eyelashes, false hairpiece, and earrings.
 And one more thing--dead to this world.
 Her hairdresser and friend Marc Sinclaire, found this odd, as she would normally never go to bed in this condition.
 But that was not the only strange thing her hairdresser noticed when he found the body.
 Dorothy was not wearing her regular pajamas, but instead a blue matching peignoir and robe.
 A book was on her bed, a book she had finished reading two weeks earlier.
-Her reading glasses, which she needed, were nowhere nearby.
+Her reading glasses, which she needed, were nowhere near.
 She was found in the third floor bedroom of the townhouse.
 She always slept in the fifth floor bedroom.

 Her husband, Richard Kollmar was asleep in the fourth story of the townhouse.
 He gave inconsistent accounts of what happened that night.
 He claimed that Dorothy arrived home at 11:30 p.m., in good spirits, and went off to write her column.
 But those who saw her in the Regency lounge reported her being there far past midnight 2 a.m.
 Later, when asked by friends about Dorothy’s JFK investigation, he replied, “I'm afraid that will have to go to the grave with me."
 And it did when Kollmar died of a drug overdose in 1971.